 If you’re satisfied, you can delete Layer One by swiping left on the Layer and tapping Delete.

-Step Seven: Add color and texture with the brushes library and palette
+Step Seven: Add Color and Texture with the Brush Library and Color Palette

 In the Layers panel touch the “plus” symbol in the corner to add another layer.
 This is going to be your color layer.
 Choose the brushes and the colors you like and color your image.